jshang21/jshang21.github.io/research.md

     J. Shang\*, A. Chilambo\*, and K. McConville
     \textcolor{gray}{Electronic Undergraduate Statistics Research Conference (eUSR), 2022.}

-  * A Study on Variance Estimators for Ratios and Grading System for Estimation Quality
+  * A Study on Variance Estimators for Ratios and Grading System for Estimation Quality of Carbon Amount
     J. Shang\*, J. Yamamoto\*, and K. McConville